 - Low Sugar vs. Sugar Free

 Sugar has a role to play although those prone to conditions such as laminitis do need a low sugar diet.
 It is virtually impossible to find a sugar free feed, even if it is molasses free as many of the raw materials (ingredients) will contain a natural source of sugar.
 Horses and ponies prone to conditions such as laminitis do not need 'sugar free' feeds and in fact, there is some evidence to suggest that a little sugar in the diet maintains the body's ability to handle it.

 Carrots consist of approximately 85% water which means on an 'as fed' basis, each carrot actually contains a negligible level of sugar and calories.
 Although in percentage terms treats may seem high in sugar, the quantity in which they are fed again means they contribute very little sugar to the total diet.
 Feeding a few carrots or treats will not cause any harm, just don't be tempted to feed them by the bucketful - everything in moderation!

 - Tips for reducing sugar intake from forage

-- Soaking hay for 12-16 hours in tepid water can reduce WSC by up to 50% although remember this not guarantee suitability for laminitics
+- Soaking hay for 12-16 hours in tepid water has been shown to reduce WSC by up to 50%.
+However results are variable and soaking alone does not guarantee suitability for laminitics

 - Consider feeding a hay replacer approved by The Laminitis Trust